peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4transformVec3(mat, v, vy, vz) <a id='H3DU.Math.mat4transformVec3'></a>

+Transforms a 3-element vector with the first three rows of a 4x4 matrix and returns the transformed vector.
+This method assumes the matrix describes an affine transformation, without perspective.

-Transforms a 3-element vector with a 4x4 matrix and returns the transformed vector.
-The effect is as though elements 3, 7, 11, and 15 (counting from 0) of the matrix were assumed to be (0, 0, 0, 1) instead of their actual values (those elements correspond to the last
+The effect is as though elements
+3, 7, 11, and 15 (counting from 0) of the matrix
+were assumed to be (0, 0, 0, 1) instead of their actual values
+(those elements correspond to the last